-The Heritage Square Museum in Ontario, NY is home to a number of very cool historical buildings that can be viewed while taking a well-worth-it $4.00 tour.
-The day that I took this tour I was particularly interested in two things: The former Baptist Meeting House and a very special tree.
+The Heritage Square Museum in the town of Ontario is home to a number of very cool historical buildings.
+For a $4.00 tour, you get access to all of them.
+The day I visited I was particularly interested in the former Baptist Meeting House and a very special tree.

 Also, if you go and visit, be sure to checkout what is potentially my favorite thing on the property.
 On the South edge of the museum’s property right near the road is what is believed to be the oldest living Maple tree in the entire state of New York!!